Harithelamin/Is-poisonous/README.md

-# Is-poisonous
+# About Is-poisonous project
-identify whether the mushroom is poisonous or not using Deep Learning
+Identify whether the mushroom is poisonous or not using Deep Learning

+# Installation
+1. Keagal Dataset
+2. tensorflow
+3. pandas
+4. keras
+5. sklearn
+6. efficientnet
+7. matplotlib

+# Usage
+identify whether the mushroom is poisonous or not

+# Authors
+1. Anub
+2. Harith

+# Acknowledgements
+You will get acknowledge in following area:
+1. Machine Learniing
+2. Deep Learning
+3. Convolutional Neural Network (CNN)
+4. EfficientNet B0

+# Thank you